William Millington: Second World War

 Millington proceeded to No. 6 Operational Training Unit at Sutton Bridge for familiarisation on the Hawker Hurricane fighter in early June 1940, once his flight training had been completed.
-By this time, he had confirmed in his rank of pilot officer.
+By this time, he had been promoted to the rank of pilot officer although remained on probation.
 Later in the month he was posted to No. 79 Squadron.

 Battle of Britain

-At the time Millington joined No. 73 Squadron, which operated Hurricanes, it was based at Biggin Hill as part of No. 11 Group, having been heavily engaged in operations in France.
-It helped provided aerial protection for convoys making their way along the southern coastline of England, and on 9 July, Millington shot down a Messerschmitt Bf 109 fighter to the east of Dover.
+At the time Millington joined No. 79 Squadron, which operated Hurricanes, it was based at Biggin Hill as part of No. 11 Group, having been heavily engaged in operations in France.
+It helped provide aerial protection for convoys making their way along the southern coastline of England, and on 9 July, Millington shot down a Messerschmitt Bf 109 fighter to the east of Dover.
 Later in the month his probationary period ended as he was confirmed in his pilot officer rank.
 By this stage of the battle, No. 79 Squadron had shifted north to Acklington, as part of No. 13 Group.

-On 15 August, the Luftwaffe mounted a bomber attack on the northern part of England, defended by No. 13 Group.
+On 15 August, the Luftwaffe mounted a bomber attack on the northern part of England, the area defended by No. 13 Group.
 No. 79 Squadron was scrambled to deal with the incoming bombers and Millington engaged and destroyed three Heinkel He 111 medium bombers off Middlesbrough.
 He shot down a He 111 on 30 August and was also credited with a second He 111 as probably destroyed.
 He also damaged a Messerschmitt Bf 110 heavy fighter.
 The following day he destroyed a Dornier Do 17 bomber and also shot down two Bf 109s and damaged a third.
 However, he was wounded and his Hurricane was set afire by cannon fire from a Bf 109.
 Rather than bale out, he stayed with the aircraft and crash-landed near Hawkhurst to ensure that it did not crash on a populated area.
 He was badly burned and hospitalised.